Good software quality attributes

 Regardless of what perspective you look at the product, in the end, if it fails to meet the user’s expectations, it will be a failure.
 Therefore, having a vision for the best possible UX is of utmost importance.

 In our perspective, usability is one of the most important attributes, as it plays a paramount role in a product’s success.
-After all, what is the point of spending effort on other attributes if the software fails at usability?
-Therefore, to achieve usability, one should embrace the KISS principle or “Keep it Simple Stupid.”
+After all, what is the point of spending effort on other attributes if the software fails at usability and does not user friendly interface?
+Therefore, to achieve usability in software engineering, one should embrace the KISS principle or “Keep it Simple Stupid.”

-In other words, it refers to how effortlessly users can interact with the software to accomplish tasks and the number of clicks needed to reach the goal, or in the design’s native language,” to reach the tootsie.”
-Therefore a software application must have the following:
+In other words, it refers to how effortlessly users can interact with the software on business or personal computers to accomplish tasks and the number of clicks needed to reach the goal, or in the design’s native language, ”to reach the tootsie.”
+Therefore a good software application must have the following:

-- Intuitive and user-friendly UI that is easy to understand and navigate
+- Intuitive and user-friendly UI that is easy to use, easy to understand and navigate

 - Preferably requires minimum or even no previous training